hearthandsinc/challenges/backend/readme.md

 ## Instructions

-You are tasked with the server-side implementation of a messaging app that allows clients to send and receive messages in private 1:1 chats.
+You are tasked with the server-side implementation of a messaging app that allows clients to send and receive text messages in private 1:1 chats.

 We enforce no technical constraints: you are free to choose the language, data layer, network protocol, and design your API as you see fit.
 You are